OrthoFinder/OrthoFinder/docs/download.markdown

 #### Install in conda (recommended)

-The easiest way to install OrthoFinder is using [conda](https://www.machinelearningplus.com/deployment/conda-create-environment-and-everything-you-need-to-know-to-manage-conda-virtual-environment/).
+The simplest way to install OrthoFinder is through [conda](https://github.com/OrthoFinder/OrthoFinder?tab=readme-ov-file).
+If you're unfamiliar with conda, [this tutorial](https://www.machinelearningplus.com/deployment/conda-create-environment-and-everything-you-need-to-know-to-manage-conda-virtual-environment/) offers a beginner-friendly introduction.

 ```bash
 conda create -n of3_env python=3.10